Last updated: June 7, 2026

 Why a psychiatrist directs our medical aesthetics practice

 Most medical spas in Canada list a physician medical director somewhere in the fine print.
-Most of them are dermatologists, plastic surgeons, family physicians, or emergency physicians whose involvement amounts to a periodic chart review and a signature on regulatory paperwork.
-We chose to do this differently.
+Usually it’s a dermatologist, plastic surgeon, family physician, or emergency physician whose involvement comes down to a periodic chart review and a signature on regulatory paperwork.
+We chose to do it differently, and the reason is specific.

-Dr. John David Henneberry-Fudge is a Royal College–certified psychiatrist with hospital privileges at Hamilton Health Sciences and St Joseph’s Healthcare Hamilton.
+Dr. John David Henneberry-Fudge is a Royal College certified psychiatrist with hospital privileges at Hamilton Health Sciences and St Joseph’s Healthcare Hamilton.
 He is the Medical Director of Bar Beauty Medical.
-He does not personally administer Botox, dermal filler, threadlifts, or device treatments at our clinic — those are performed exclusively by our licensed registered nurse injectors and aesthetic physicians.
-His role is upstream of the syringe and downstream of every consultation: clinical governance, protocol design, adverse-event escalation, and the most under-discussed problem in our industry — patient psychology.
+He does not personally administer Botox, dermal filler, threadlifts, or device treatments at our clinic.
+Those are performed exclusively by our licensed registered nurse injectors and master injectors.
+His role sits upstream of the syringe and downstream of every consultation: clinical governance, protocol design, adverse-event escalation, and the most under-discussed problem in our industry, which is patient psychology.

 The problem this addresses: BDD in cosmetic patients

-Body Dysmorphic Disorder (BDD) is a recognized DSM-5 psychiatric condition characterized by preoccupation with one or more perceived defects in physical appearance that are not observable or appear slight to others.
-In the general population, BDD prevalence is estimated at 1.7–2.4%.
-In cosmetic dermatology and cosmetic surgery patient populations, multiple peer-reviewed studies place prevalence between 9% and 21% — roughly an order of magnitude higher.
+Body Dysmorphic Disorder (BDD) is a recognized DSM-5 psychiatric condition.
+It’s marked by preoccupation with one or more perceived defects in physical appearance that aren’t observable, or appear slight, to others.
+In the general population, BDD prevalence is estimated at 1.7 to 2.4%.
+In cosmetic dermatology and cosmetic surgery patient populations, multiple peer-reviewed studies place prevalence between 9% and 21%.
+That’s roughly an order of magnitude higher.
 (See: Veale et al., Br J Dermatol; Crerand et al., Plast Reconstr Surg; Conrado et al., J Am Acad Dermatol.)

-The clinical consensus is unambiguous: patients with active BDD do not get better from cosmetic intervention.
-They tend to feel worse, escalate their requests, develop preoccupations with new areas of the body, and a meaningful subset become litigious or threatening toward their providers.
-Treating active BDD with filler, neurotoxin, or surgical intervention is, in the framing of the field’s own literature, contraindicated — not because the technique fails, but because the underlying disorder is what creates the dissatisfaction, not the appearance.
+The clinical consensus here is unambiguous: patients with active BDD do not get better from cosmetic intervention.
+They tend to feel worse, escalate their requests, and develop preoccupations with new areas of the body.
+A meaningful subset become litigious or threatening toward their providers.
+Treating active BDD with filler, neurotoxin, or surgical intervention is, in the framing of the field’s own literature, contraindicated.
+The technique isn’t what fails.
+The underlying disorder is what creates the dissatisfaction, not the appearance.

 Despite this, BDD screening is rarely performed in commercial medical aesthetics practice in Canada.
 There is no provincial regulation requiring it.
 There is no requirement that the injector even know what BDD is.
 We think that needs to change, and we have built our practice accordingly.